parisChatz/Weed-Detection-Robotic-System/README.md

 First of all, it is assumed that ROS kinetic is correctly installed.
 If not please follow the [instructions](http://wiki.ros.org/ROS/Installation) for installing ROS kinetic.

 1. Open a new terminal and do ```sudo apt update && sudo apt upgrade```.
-2. Create a new catkin workspace, navigate inside the workspace, create a src folder and clone the repository inside the src folder (e.g.`mkdir catkin_ws && cd catkin_ws && mkdir src && cd src && git clone https://github.com/parisChatz/Weed-Detection-Robotic-System.git`)
+2. Create a new catkin workspace, navigate inside the workspace, create a src folder and clone the repository inside the src folder (e.g.`mkdir -p catkin_ws/src && git clone https://github.com/parisChatz/Weed-Detection-Robotic-System.git catkin_ws/src/`)
 3. Navigate to the base of the catkin_ws (e.g. catkin_ws)
 4. In the terminal do `catkin_make`.
 5. Every dependency will be inside the package.xml file.
 Go to the top directory of your catkin workspace (e.g. `cd catkin_ws`).
 Then run: ```rosdep install --from-paths src --ignore-src -r -y```.